The Five Secrets To keeping Calm When Hosting Christmas Dinner.

 Think about what's next.
 That way, you will arrive prepared

-There are many examples, but the guiding principle is the same in all of them - Taking a deep breath and understanding in advance the situations you will (perhaps) come to will help you a lot.
+There are many more examples, but the guiding principle is the same: taking a deep breath and humbly embracing socially complex situations will significantly help you stay calm while hosting Christmas dinner.

 So - Inhale and exhale!